tomcam/least-github-pages/docs/README.md

 You're not done yet!

-## Create a /pages directory with a README.md file in it
+## Creating a /pages directory with a README.md file in it

 A Quick setup page appears.
 You'll see a message that says `Get started by creating a new file or uploading an existing file.`